Twins top Royals 4-3, move closer to AL Central title

 The Royals could give the majors four 100-loss teams in a single season for only the second time.

-Dobnak (1-1) surrendered one run and three hits in his fourth start and eighth major league appearance overall.
+Dobnak (1-1) gave up one run and three hits in his fourth start and eighth major league appearance overall.
 He has surrendered two earned runs in 10 1/3 innings over his past two outings.

+“He’s pitched great for us,” manager Rocco Baldelli said.
+“He certainly has earned that win, this year and big picture.
+He’s certainly earned it.”

 Trevor May struck out the side in his second save of the season.